 Herbicides affect humans, wildlife, and plants.
 The greatest dangers, rightly targeted by environmentalists, comes from spraying herbicides over a whole area, by air or by tractor.
 At Lathrop, we use herbicides only when other methods are not possible.
 We choose the safest possible herbicides.
-We do not spray areas; we use herbicides only for individual plants.
+We do not spray areas indiscriminately; we use herbicides to target individual plants.

 This list of our methods begins with the least toxic:

 - Hand pulling, mowing, and other mechanical means.
 We use this whenever possible.
 Volunteers pull invasives such as garlic mustard, bishop’s weed, and seedlings of shrubs and trees.
-Mowing our fields keeps down invasives such as multiflora rose.
+We also use mowing and weedwhacking.

 - Smothering.
 We cover small areas with a groundcloth called Lumite, which lets in water but not sunlight, thus killing everything under the cover.
 We cut holes for trees and shrubs we want to save.